Chart Color Schemes

 The level of residential development activity in Horsley - Kembla Grange was found to be higher than 90% of real estate markets across the country

-The average construction cost value for new homes was around $430,000, aligning with regional patterns.
-In the current financial year, $35.3 million in commercial development approvals have been recorded, reflecting robust local business investment.
-Compared to the Rest of NSW, Horsley-Kembla Grange exhibits 273.0% higher construction activity per person, offering greater choice for buyers and demonstrating strong developer confidence in the location.
-New developments consist of 59.0% detached dwellings and 41.0% attached dwellings, expanding medium-density options and creating a mix of housing opportunities across price brackets.
-This shift reflects reduced availability of development sites and addresses changing lifestyle demands and affordability requirements, differing from the current housing mix which is predominantly houses (94.0%).
-With approximately 55 people per approval, Horsley-Kembla Grange indicates a developing area.
+New homes are constructed at an average cost value of $290,000, aligning with regional patterns.
+In FY-26, commercial development approvals reached $35.3 million, indicating robust local business investment.
+Compared to the Rest of NSW, Horsley - Kembla Grange exhibits 273.0% higher construction activity per person, offering greater choice for buyers and reflecting strong developer confidence in the location.
+New developments consist of 59.0% detached dwellings and 41.0% attached dwellings, expanding medium-density options and catering to varying price brackets.
+This shift from the current housing mix (currently 94.0% houses) addresses reduced development site availability and evolving lifestyle demands.
+With approximately 55 people per approval, Horsley - Kembla Grange is a developing area.

-According to AreaSearch's latest quarterly estimate, future projections suggest that Horsley-Kembla Grange will add around 9,829 residents by 2041.
-Given current construction levels, housing supply is expected to meet demand adequately, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.
+By 2041, it is projected to add 9,829 residents, with current construction levels expected to meet housing demand adequately, creating favourable conditions for buyers while potentially enabling growth beyond current forecasts.

 Frequently Asked Questions - Development